 synX is basically an enhanced crossover technology designed to enhance the available audible bandwidth to each individual driver over and above regular crossover designs.

-In doing so, Empire Ears claim that with the EP range and the Phantom, in particular, are able to eliminate phasing issues and deliver very low levels of distortion that allows their engineers to better fine tune their desired frequency response curves.
+In doing so, Empire Ears claim that the EP range and the Phantom, in particular, are able to eliminate phasing issues and deliver very low levels of distortion that allow their engineers to better fine-tune their desired frequency response curves.